Introduction of Sang Shen:Mulberry Fruit or Fructus Mori.

 (1).Morus alba L.

-Morus alba L.:growing mulberry leaves Ecological Environment: The Morus alba L., grows in the forest edge, thickets, or sparse forest, also found in the hillside meadow or meadow, bush wood, sandy land.
+trees of Morus alba L grow in a sunny field Ecological Environment: The tree grows in the forest edge, thickets, or open forest, also found in the hillside meadow or meadow, bush wood, and sandy land.
 Geographical distribution: This species is mainly distributed from north to south areas of China, mostly in the middle and lower reaches of the Yangtze River, planted in most provinces, and large output in the southern silkworm breeding area.
-The species was native to northern China, and the cultivation of white mulberry for silkworms began since over four thousand years ago in ancient China, it is widely cultivated and naturalized elsewhere including USA (the United States of America), Mexico, Australia, Kyrgyzstan, Argentina, etc.
+The species was native to northern China, and the cultivation of white mulberry for silkworms began over four thousand years ago in ancient China.
+It is widely cultivated and naturalized elsewhere, including the USA (the United States of America), Mexico, Australia, Kyrgyzstan, Argentina, etc.

-mulberry leaves and silkworm Growth characteristics: The Morus alba L., grows well in the environment of light, climate, soil adaptability are strong.
-Cold-resistant, resistant to -40 °C (Celsius, or -40 degrees Fahrenheit) low temperature, drought-resistant, but also in a warm and humid environment, favor the deep loose fertile soil, resistant to mild saline (0.2%), wind, smoke, and toxic gas.
+green mulberry leaves and many silkworms Growth characteristics: The tree grows well in an environment where light, climate, and soil adaptability are strong.
+Cold-resistant, resistant to -40 °C (Celsius, or -40 degrees Fahrenheit) low temperatures, drought-resistant, but also in a warm and humid environment, favor the deep, loose, fertile soil, which is resistant to mild saline (0.2%), wind, smoke, and toxic gas.
 The roots are well-developed, grow fast, have strong sprouting power, are pruning-resistant, and have a long lifespan, generally up to several hundred years, and individual lifespan is up to several thousand years.

-Mulberry Fruit:herb photo Characters of herbs: The herb is a collective fruit, which is made up of many small achenes.
+dried black purple berries of mulberry fruit Characters of herbs: The herb is a syncarp (collective fruit), which is made up of many small achenes.
 The dried cluster is oblong oval, 1~2 cm long, and 6~10 mm in diameter.
-The base is petiolate, the fruit stalk is 1~1.5 cm long.
-The surface is purple-red or purple-black, with a short peduncle.
-The herb is a collective fruit, the cluster is made up of 30~60 achenes.
-Achenes are oval, slightly flat, 2~5 mm long, with 4 membranous bracts.
+The base is petiolate, the carpopodium (fruit stalk) is 1~1.5 cm long.
+The surface is yellowish-brown, brownish-red to dark purple, and has a short infructescence stalk.
+The herb is a collective fruit, the cluster is made up of 30–60 achenes.
+Achenes are oval (egg-shaped), slightly flat, about 2~5 mm long, about 1 mm wide, with 4 membranous pulpose tapels (perianth lobes).
 The endosperm is white.
 It is oily and rich in sugar.
-The herb has a slight odor, it tastes slightly sour and sweet.
-The herb of better grade has big and fleshy grain, purple, and high sugar content.
+The herb has a slight odor, and it tastes slightly sour and sweet.
+The herb of a better grade has a big and pulpose grain, is violet red, and has a high sugar content.

 Pharmacological actions: ①.enhancing immune function; ②.reducing the activity of red blood cell Na,-K, -ATPase.